mobxjs/mobx/docs/refguide/make-observable.md

 }
 ```

-As you can see this is more compact.
+This can be more compact and easy to maintain than using `makeObservable`.

 ### When you call makeAutoObservable